 - Optimal portfolio selection;

 - The relation between risk and return;

 - Market efficiency;

 - Statistical/quantitative characterizations of asset markets;

 - Active and passive portfolio management;

 - Asset allocation;

 - Characteristics of quantitative allocation models

+- Factor models (including so-called "smart beta" and related concepts)

-- The behavior and performance evaluation of mutual funds and hedge funds
+- The behavior and performance evaluation of investment vehicles and approached including mutual funds, exchange traded funds and hedge funds

 The primary emphasis of the course is on the design of common stock portfolios, but other investments will be included.
 The course does not address the details of individual security valuation and selection (i.e., this is not a course about stock picking).
-Nonetheless, most students find it extremely quantitative and demanding.
-Underpreparation can make for a difficult semester, so please pay close attention to the letter and spirit of the course's prerequisites.
+Nonetheless, many students find it quantitative and demanding.

 The course is applied in an important sense, in that various concepts and approaches are taken to real-world data.
-On the other hand, the course devotes little time to the institutional aspects of investment management.
-Rather than describe the institutional details of current practice, the course attempts to provide a lasting conceptual framework in which to view the investment process and to analyze future ideas and changes in the investment environment.
+On the other hand, rather than describe extensively the institutional details of current practice, the course attempts to provide a lasting conceptual framework in which to view the investment process and to analyze future ideas and changes in the investment environment.
+We don't ignore practical details, but we primarily focus on building a framework with which those specifics can be understood.

-It is important for you to note that this course, while incredibly valuable for purposes of managing your personal portfolio, will not specifically take the perspective of an individual recently graduated Wharton investor wishing to turn his or her bonus into a million dollars.
+It is important for you to note that this course, while incredibly valuable for purposes of managing your personal portfolio, will not specifically take the perspective of an individual investor.
+For example, we won't spend much time considering the consequences of taxation, which can be very important for taxable portfolios and your personal wealth management.
+That said, all of the concepts we cover should prove valuable to any investor including some aspects of financial planning.